bartnv/libtables3-wordpress/docs/table_options_database.md

         * color: use a color picker as input element; requires https://github.com/mrgrain/colpick to be loaded.
 Saves the color's #-code in the cell
         * number: use a &lt;input type="number"> element which presents up/down arrows in supporting browsers; falls back to normal text input otherwise.
 Also allows the use of
           'min' and 'max' suboptions that set limits on the permitted input
+        * file: use a file upload element; stores the file in the directory indicated by the required extra parameter 'path' and inserts the path to the uploaded file in the target column
-    * query (string): query to generate a pulldown menu from; should produce a foreign key and a description.
+    * query (string): SQL query to generate a pulldown menu from; should produce a foreign key and a description.
       The foreign key is stored in the 'target' column, the description is shown in the user interface.
     * required (boolean or array): enforce that the field cannot be left empty
         * regex (string): only accept input matching this regular expression